China will propose a highly controversial national security law in Hong Kong

 Placing Article 23 – ultimately seen as a law that says “Hong Kong’s death” – is guaranteed to bring more anger and protests back on the agenda, losing the opportunity to return to normalcy or cure the city’s greed.
 Political separation.

 Steven Jiang from Beijing and James Griffiths from Hong Kong reported.
-Additional reporting from journalist Isaac Yee of Hong Kong.
+Additional reporting from journalist Isaac Yee of Hong Kong and Jennifer Hansler of Washington.

 Leave a Comment